Git Tags: How to Mark Releases and Versions

 View tags:

-# List all tags
+# List all tags alphabetically

 git tag

-# Search tags by pattern
+# List tags matching a pattern

 git tag -l "v1.*"

-# Show details of a tag
+# Show detailed information about a specific tag

 git show v1.0